Home

 ________________________________________________________________________________

-I am a late-20s early-professional hardware and software enthusiast.
-This
+I am a early-30s professional hardware and software enthusiast.
+This enthusiasm

-enthusiasm primarily extends to embarking on personal projects and sharing the
+primarily extends to embarking on personal projects and sharing the experiences

 implementation and detailed documentation.